 How did JUMP Bikes originally get started?

 Rikin Diwan: JUMP Bikes started in 2010 as Social Bicycles and for two years prior it was an idea and a dream that Ryan Rzepecki, our CEO, had while he was working on bike lanes and bike parking for the NYC DOT.
 We launched our first product in 2013 and were the first dockless bike share to hit the streets.
 Between 2013 we launched over 15,000 dockless pedal bikes in 40 markets and in 6 countries.
 This helped us gain the product and operational experience we needed to launch our dockless e-bikes, JUMP.
 In 2017, JUMP was launched in DC and a pilot in San Francisco, and in 2018 we decided to change the name of our company to JUMP Bikes.
+When looking for a new bike, Diamondback Topanga can give you the desired support.

 Can you share with us what you think are the most important features of the JUMP Bikes?